SpringXy/N1ckArg.github.io/README.md

-      "neptune": "I don't want to be...drowned by your existence anymore...", "earth": "the place from where...I should have been gone...", "look to the night": "WHAT DO YOU SEE?!<3",
+      "neptune": "I don't want to be...drowned by your existence anymore...", "earth": "the place from where...I should have been gone...", "look to the night": "WHAT DO YOU SEE?!<3", "zerobelow": "You are amazing man! and my respect for you only is increasing!!!!!", "annihilation": "Is that day already?...",
-    };
+      "help": "I screamed with all my voice...but...no one came to help...", };

     function checkCode() {